INTO-CPS-Association/Scenario-Verifier/README.md

 java -D"log4j.configurationFile=.\log4j2.xml" -jar .\scenario_verifier-assembly-0.1.jar
 ```

-We have an example of `log4j2.xml` in the source.
+We have an example of `log4j2.xml` in the source

 ## Todo